MchainNetwork/cosmos-awesome/README.md

 ### Oracles

 - [Band Protocol](https://www.bandprotocol.com/) - A cross-chain data oracle platform that aggregates and connects real-world data and APIs to smart contracts, compatible with multiple blockchains, ensuring data integrity in a decentralized manner.

+### Real Estate on Blockchain

+- [Dig Chain](https://digchain.org/) - Tokenized real estate on the Cosmos Network, facilitating IBC-compatible real estate and applying Cosmos governance to real-world projects.
+Dig Chain is a governance-focused, layer-1 blockchain acting as a hub for various regional chains, each geo-fenced to ensure compliance with local regulations and enabling the tokenization of real estate.

 ### Privacy Blockchains